serghiou/data-science-in-practice/README.md

 * Causal inference.
 As of March 2019, the recommended procedure is to use doubly robust machine learning with cross-fitting and trimming.
 To do so, fit the machine learning model (using your favorite algorithm and by optimizing for out of sample performance, i.e. NOT overfitting) fit within n-1 folds and predict within the last fold (usually 5-fold cross-fitting) with trimming (trimming adjusts for overfitting).
 Then, add up the 5 estimates and divide by 5 for an unbiased estimator of the ATE.

+* Run as many analyses of as many associations as possible - exhaust your data.
+This will allow us to correctly adjust for the p-value and achieve a better false-discovery rate, rather than creating many publications for each association you want to test.

 ### Data reporting

 * Provide forest plots to illustrate the confidence intervals associated to each association tested - do not provide the p-values and do not provide the confidence intervals without this forest plot.